opentrv/OpenTRV-Java/javasrc/uk/org/opentrv/test/ETV/valveLogSamples/README.txt

 Additionally data can be extracted from a common alldata.gz data dump with entries extracted using either the primary ID (eg the "@" JSON field) or the secondary ID (the "II II II II" prefix in the dlog file).

+dlog.gz contains the synthd2 data, which is a truncated version of synth (to just before local midnight on the final day).